fido-web-pay/fido-web-pay.github.io/README.md

-# Secure On-line Payments Using FIDO&reg;
+# FWP - Secure On-line Payments Using FIDO&reg;
 This site describes how _Secure_ and _Convenient_ on-line payments can be supported by extending the technology underpinning FIDO U2F with a Web-adapted version of EMV&reg;.